lars-frogner/Backstaff/README.md

 * `tracing`: A module for tracing field lines.
 Including it will add the `snapshot-trace` subcommand to the CLI.
 * `corks`: A module for tracing corks.
 Including it will add the `snapshot-corks` subcommand to the CLI.
 * `ebeam`: A module for simulating electron beams.
 Including it will add the `snapshot-ebeam` subcommand to the CLI.
+* `synthesis`: A module for synthesising optically thin spectral lines.
+Including it will add the `snapshot-synthesize` subcommand to the CLI.

 ## API documentation